AndreKingsman/WriteYourOwnAdventure/README.md

 At each point that the user inputs text, there is the possibility that the user inputs an invalid option.
 The program should continue functioning as intended and notify the user of the fact.
 In most but not all situations exception handling has been implemented.

-In the main menu, for example, the user is informed if their input does not correspond to any of the valid options:
+In the main menu the user is informed if their input does not correspond to any of the valid options:
 ```C
   while (1) {
     fgets(user_input, max_len_user_input, stdin);